FAIRChemistry/chromatopy/docs/index.md

-# Welcome to the Documentation on `chromatopy`
+# chromatopy

-## Python tool to replace data management and processing of chromatographic data
+## Tool to process chromatographic time-course data

 **Read data from output files of analytical devices**